Creative non-fiction essays in literature, politics, history, or philosophy allow space for affirming one's stance on issues, old and new.

 Figurative language that is understood by adults must be interpreted for children who are meeting new metaphors for the first time.
 Children think quite literally most of the time.
 Adult ignorance of a child's literal mind can cause children to suffer loss of self-esteem, especially in matters of religious metaphor.
 Adults become so entangled in their metaphors that they do not realize that those metaphors need to be interpreted for children.

-Langston Hughes' essay, "Salvation," comprises a chapter in The Big Sea, one of Langston Hughes' autobiographies.
+Langston Hughes' insightful essay, "Salvation," comprises a chapter in The Big Sea, one of Langston Hughes' autobiographies.
 The ironic title foreshadows Hughes' loss of faith: " . . . now I didn't believe there was a Jesus any more, since he didn't come to help me."
-Hughes' experience demonstrates how adults confuse children when they don't explain the religious metaphors.
+Hughes' experience demonstrates how adults confuse children when they fail to explain the religious metaphors.

 Figurative Language and Children